LennonLab/Emergence/README.md

 ***Still building**

 ## Using simulated data in R
-Though coded in Python (and sometimes in Cython for speed), the output of hydrobide can be imported into Python and R environments as dataframes.
+Though coded in Python (and sometimes in Cython for speed), the output of complexity can be imported into Python and R environments as dataframes.
 R Markdown scripts are provided in the **analyses** folder.